NJ Transit: History

-In the 1990s the rail system expanded, with new Midtown Direct service to New York City and new equipment.
+In the 1990s, the rail system expanded, with new Midtown Direct service to New York City and new equipment.
 On October 21, 2001, it opened a new station at Newark Liberty International Airport.
 On December 15, 2003, it opened the Secaucus Junction transfer station, connecting its two commuter networks in northern New Jersey for the first time.
 The new station allowed passengers on trains to Hoboken Terminal to transfer to trains to New York Penn Station in Midtown Manhattan, saving an estimated 15 minutes over connecting with PATH trains at Hoboken.
-On October 31, 2005, NJT took over Clocker (NY-Philadelphia) service from Amtrak.
+On October 31, 2005, NJT took over Clocker (NY–Philadelphia) service from Amtrak.
 Four new trains were added to the schedule, but cut back to Trenton.

+From 2009 to 2011, NJT operated the Atlantic City Express Service (ACES) from New York Penn Station to Atlantic City Rail Terminal as a seasonal/weekend train under contract with the Casino Reinvestment Development Authority.

 During Hurricane Sandy in October 2012, the rail operations center of NJ Transit was flooded by 8 ft of water and an emergency generator submerged.
 Floodwater damaged at least 65 locomotive engines and 257 rail cars.

+On May 16, 2025, a strike by the Brotherhood of Locomotive Engineers and Trainmen caused the suspension of the entire NJ Transit rail network due to pay disputes.
+An agreement was reached on May 18 to end the strike, with full train service scheduled to resume after safety inspections.

 Governance

-The Governor of New Jersey appoints a seven-member Board of Directors, four members from the general public and three State officials.
+The Governor of New Jersey appoints a thirteen-member Board of Directors, consisting of eleven voting and two non-voting members.
+The voting members consist of eight from the general public and three State officials.
+The two non-voting members are "recommended by labor organizations representing the plurality of employees".
 The Governor has veto power on decisions made by the board.

 Current operations

-NJT's operations are divided into three classes: bus, rail, and light rail, operated by three legal businesses: NJ Transit Bus Operations, Inc, for buses and Newark Light Rail, subsidiary NJ Transit Mercer, Inc. for buses around Trenton, and NJ Transit Rail Operations, Inc., for commuter rail.
+NJT splits its operations into three classes: bus, light rail, and commuter rail, operated by four legal businesses: NJ Transit Bus Operations, Inc., subsidiaries NJ Transit Mercer, Inc. and NJ Transit Morris, Inc., and NJ Transit Rail Operations, Inc..

 Bus

-NJT operates 253 bus routes using 2,221 buses (leasing out the remainder to private operators) and the Newark Light Rail with 20 light rail vehicles (with numerous other line runs being subsidized by NJT).
-The bus fleet includes buses purchased for other New Jersey operators above the 2,221.
+NJT Bus Operations operates 253 bus routes using 2,356 buses.
+Its subsidiaries NJ Transit Mercer and NJ Transit Morris operate those routes concentrated in Trenton and Monmouth and Morris counties.
+696 additional buses are also leased out to several private New Jersey operators, including Coach USA, Lakeland, Transbridge Lines, and Academy.